 IAS19 sets out prescribed (qualitative) conditions for selecting the actuarial assumptions used to calculate the pension liabilities and pension costs.
 A key assumption is the discount rate which is used to determine the value of pension liabilities at the statement of financial position date.
-The selection of the inflation assumption is also critical as this is relevant for the salary and the pre-retirement revaluation assumptions.
+The selection of the inflation assumption is also critical as this is relevant for the salary and the preretirement revaluation assumptions.
 These assumptions are based on market yields at the statement of financial position date, and may not be borne out in practice due to the long-term expected duration of the Scheme.
 Within the prescribed conditions however assumptions must be mutually compatible and lead to the best estimate of the future cash flows in respect of pension liabilities.
 A summary of relevant considerations is set out below.

 Assumption for valuing pension liabilities Comments on prescribed conditions Discount rate (pre and post retirement) Based on yields on AA corporate bonds of appropriate duration and currency, or a suitable proxy.
-Price inflation Based on the yield differential between index-linked corporate bonds and fixed-interest corporate bonds of similar credit standing (for example, using appropriate UK Government conventional and index linked stocks).
+Price inflation Based on the yield differential between index-linked corporate bonds and fixed-interest corporate bonds of similar credit standing (for example, using appropriate UK Government conventional and index-linked stocks).
 Pension increases Compatible with the rate of price inflation above taking into account the effects of scheme rules and valid expectations of discretionary increases based on past practice.
 Demographic assumptions (for example, rates of mortality and early retirement) Compatible assumptions that lead to a best estimate of future cash flows.
 Administration expenses As advised by the Company based on realistic forecasts.

-The Group has updated its approach to setting RPI and CPI inflation assumptions considering the RPI reform proposals published on the 4th September 2019 by the UK Chancellor and UK Statistics Authority.
+In the prior year, the Group updated its approach to setting RPI and CPI inflation assumptions considering the RPI reform proposals published on the 4th September 2019 by the UK Chancellor and UK Statistics Authority.
 The Group continued to set inflation based on the prescribed conditions above.
-The Group reduced the assumed difference between RPI and CPI inflation by 0.4% compared to prior year methodology to reflect increased clarity on the future RPI index.
-The estimated impact of the change in the methodology is approximately a US\$3.3m increase in the defined benefit obligation in respect of the North scheme and US\$1.2m in respect of the SMI pension scheme.
+The Group reduced the assumed difference between RPI and CPI inflation by 0.4% in the prior year and a further 0.1% in the year ending 20 February 2022 to reflect increased clarity on the future RPI index.

-(All amounts expressed in US Dollar thousands unless otherwise stated)
+(All amounts expressed in US Dollar thousands unless otherwise stated) 20 February 2022